tomography/tomobank/docs/source/data/docs.data.rings.rst

 Soft Tissue
 ~~~~~~~~~~~

 To limit radiation damage of soft tissue, the energy is set in the hard x-ray regime.
 Samples are weakly absorbing and generate severe ring artefact.
-Below is a sample measurement collected in this conditions:
+Below are two soft tissue sample measurements collected as follows:

 +-----------------------------------------+----------------------------+